We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 Key success measures:

-• Staff are trained in community engagement techniques and embrace it as part of their role
+• Councillors and staff are trained in community engagement techniques and embrace it as part of their role

 • Integration of community engagement into progress and performance of staff